De65/De65/README.md

 <h1 align="center">Hi there 👋</h1>

 <p align="center">Welcome to my GitHub profile!
-I'm De65, a passionate web developer excited to be on this journey in the tech world! 🚀</p>
+I'm De65, a passionate developer excited to be on this journey in the tech world! 🚀</p>

 <h2 align="center">About Me</h2>